 The point here is that not all things are created equal.
 You must determine your level of risk acceptance.
 For example, you may be willing to accept a lower level of security if the true risk is very low.
 Conversely, in high risk and or regulated environments your tolerance for anything other than full compliance may be low to non-existent.

-For more about the risk-based cybersecurity approach, including information about cybersecurity metrics, emerging methodologies, and the evolving role of IT security leadership, stay tuned for the second part of this series, “Using security metrics to achieve cyber resilience.”
+For more about the risk-based cybersecurity approach, including information about cybersecurity metrics, emerging methodologies, and the evolving role of IT security leadership, read part two of this series, “Using security metrics to achieve cyber resilience.”

 David Levine, is Vice President of Corporate and Information Security, CSO CISM, Ricoh USA, Inc. In this role, he oversees cyber and physical security, trade compliance, access management, eDiscovery and litigation support, select compliance functions and is routinely engaged in customer discussions on risk and security.
 He also chairs Ricoh’s security advisory council and leads the company’s global security team.